TeamGloomy/Troodon-V2/README.md

 # Changelog

+# Version 1.5.1

+* Nozzle-clean.g add a bit more wait code for temperature
+* start_print.g added Nozzle-clean.g and AutoZ.g
+* AutoZ.g updated to use global.nozzleProbeTemperature
+* cura profile added readme for start and end codes
+* Added zip to make it easy to initially upload the new config
+* rename "（1）Probe trigger height.g" to "1 - Probe trigger height.g"
+* rename "（2）Autoz trigger height.g" to "2 - Autoz trigger height.g"

 # Version 1.5

 * config.g added firmware retraction, increased PA from 0.02 to 0.045, reduced default steps/per mm for extruder to 417